RahulSDeshpande/tyriar.github.io/_posts/2014-03-03-xml-sitemaps.md

       </url>
     </urlset>

-Here is the example sitemap index from the official [protocol page][7].
+And this is the example sitemap index from the official [sitemap protocol page][7].

 <!--prettify lang=xml-->
     <?xml version="1.0" encoding="UTF-8"?>